manuelcoppotelli/web3-solidity-smart-contract/README.md

 ## [Lesson 8] Connect our wallet to our web app

 Improve `App.js` to connect with the wallet, sort of authentication

+## [Lesson 9] Call the our deployed smart contract from our web app

+Improve `App.js` to call smart contract function